Star Xu: Education and early career

 Xu was born in Shuangjiang, Tongdao, in Hunan, China and graduated in 2006 with a Bachelor's degree in Applied physics from the University of Science and Technology Beijing.
-Xu dropped out of his Master’s degree in Physics from the Renmin University of China to found Wantuan.com, a group buying website.
+Xu dropped out of his Master’s program in Physics at the Renmin University of China to found Wantuan.com, a Groupon-inspired group buying website.
 He later joined Yahoo China as an engineer.

 In 2007, Xu co-founded the document-sharing website Docin.com and served as its chief technology officer (CTO) until 2012.

 Career

 In 2013, Xu co-founded cryptocurrency exchange Okcoin, which was later rebranded to OKX, which Xu officially launched in 2017 in Hong Kong.

-By 2018, OKX became the world's largest cryptocurrency exchange.

-In 2019, Xu acquired a controlling stake in Leap Holdings, a Hong Kong Stock Exchange-listed firm, for US$60 million in a listing attempt for OKX.
-Leap has been rebranded to OKG Technology Holdings Limited and moved its headquarters to Beijing.
+In 2019, Xu acquired a controlling stake in Leap Holdings, a Hong Kong Stock Exchange-listed firm, for US$60 million.
+Leap has been rebranded to OKG Technology Holdings Limited, a financial technology and construction company.

 In 2021, an Entrepreneur article estimated his personal net worth at US$1.4 billion.